2 posts tagged with "quota"

 warning

-If you don't have a directory under your UWNetID in /gscratch/scrubbed/or whereever you intend to designate these directories you will need to create them now for this to work.
+If you don't have the directories you intend to use under your UWNetID in /gscratch/scrubbed/or whereever you intend to designate these directories you will need to create them now for this to work.
 Use the mkdir command, for example mkdir /gscratch/scrubbed/UWNetID and replace UWNetID with your username.
 Then create directories for your package cache and envs directory, for example, mkdir /gscratch/scrubbed/UWNetID/conda_pkgs and mkdir /gscratch/scrubbed/UWNetID/envs.

 Cleaning up disk storage#